 BETTER TEEN SKIN PROGRAM SPECIAL OFFER: Our providers have a set of tools to help fully assess teen nutrition and personalize recommendations.
 Mention this post for a GREAT discount when working with any of ours.
 If you choose to work with your practitioner, suggest these tools and have them contact us to get them.

 Yes.
 Better skin happens when we turn off stress and inappropriate inflammation by turning on a healthy inflammatory response.
 Better skin foods include those rich in omegas and antioxidants from deep colors like sweet potato, berries, turmeric, and spinach.
 Add whole food omega 3 options to their diet like this wild salmon jerky as a quick grab n go.

 Did you know that there is an essential omega 6 which Ashley calls the GLAmour fatty acid because it helps skin of all ages look and feel better?
-It’s deliciously easy to get in enough by adding different hemp foods so we include the better nutrition hemp menu in this package too.
+It’s deliciously easy to get in enough by adding different hemp foods so we include the better nutrition hemp menu in the package of tools practitioners use to help teen skin.
 Here are our favorite hemp seeds to upgrade any pit stop to a better teen skin pit stop!

 Should my teen take a medication to help their skin?

 In most cases, medication (including topical creams and lotions with medicinal ingredients) isn’t the better first step.